 Fans of traditional meat skewer satay will have plenty of options at Sabang.
 Do not miss the most popular, Sate Lamongan Jaya Agung.
 The booth has maintained its amazing reputation since 1975.
 Undeniably legendary, feel the tenderness of their goat satay, along with the mutton soup as its companion dish.

 Across the road, Sate Pak Heri is in tight competition with Jaya Agung.
 The line of customers is also long here.
 Pak Heri’s stall is especially famous for its juicy chicken skin satay.
 Like Jaya Agung, they also offer a mutton soup dish.

-Ben Seafood may look shanty from outside.
-But do not be fooled with the outer appearance, which totally does not represent the food quality here.
+Ben Seafood may look shanty from the outside.
+But do not be fooled by the outer appearance, which totally does not represent the food quality here.
 Delicious sea products are cooked with rich spices and flavorful sauce.

 For starters, order the fried squid as an appetizer.
 The crab with Padang sauce comes next.
 Also, consider salted squid eggs with Balado spices and various types of grilled fish.

 In the middle of Sabang road, there is a small alley with rows of stalls left and right of the road.
 This small enclave is called Kampung Kuliner Sabang (Sabang Culinary Village).
 Enjoy strolling here without worrying about traffic.

 There are plenty of food carts selling popular Indonesian street food.
 Such as Soto the aromatic soup, the noodle dish bakmi, and the famous Indonesian meatball.
 The highlight of this part of Sabang is the chicken feet soup by Pak Gendut.

 The simple streetside stall can only accommodate 15 customers at once.
 Yet people keep queuing just to get the taste of the soup.
 Savor the thick flavorful broth with a bowl of steamed rice.
 The super delicious taste explains why people are willing to wait outside.